Skip To Main Content

 • Credit Recovery

-• Short-term academic and/or behavioral concerns
+• Short-term behavioral concerns (Must go through Hearing Office)

-What is C.A.S.A.?
+What is CASA?

-Mission statement: At C.A.S.A., we create an environment for individualized learning in which student instruction is self-paced and differentiated to student needs.
+Mission statement: At CASA, we create an environment for individualized learning in which student instruction is self-paced and differentiated to student needs.
 Through our program, our goal is to help students graduate, to improve their college and career readiness skills, and to encourage responsible citizenship and lifelong learning.

-Vision statement: C.A.S.A. is a partnership between students, teachers, parents, and the community whereby all students develop essential skills that will enable them to become productive citizens.
-The vision of the C.A.S.A.
-Program is a community in which students value education, self-improvement, and the opportunity to succeed.
+Vision statement: CASA is a partnership between students, teachers, parents, and the community whereby all students develop essential skills that will enable them to become productive citizens.
+The vision of the CASA Program is a community in which students value education, self-improvement, and the opportunity to succeed.

-C.A.S.A. is a place where:
+CASA is a place where:

 • The education and well-being of each student is placed above all other considerations